-• Net assets with donor restrictions include contributions restricted by the donor for specific purposes or time periods.
+- Net assets without donor restrictions include those net assets whose use is not restricted by donor-imposed stipulations even though their use may be limited in other respects such as by contract or board designation. - Net assets with donor restrictions include contributions restricted by the donor for specific purposes or time periods.
 When the purpose is accomplished or the time restriction is met, net assets with donor restrictions are released to net assets without donor restrictions.
 Net assets with donor restrictions also include Boys and Girls Country's interest in net assets with donor restrictions of the Endowment Fund and earnings on the net assets without donor restrictions that were transferred by Boys and Girls Country to the Endowment Fund.
 (See Note F).